Hôtel de Besenval: A place – reminiscent of the great diplomatic missions: The ambassadors Burckhardt and Soldati

 In 1963, Ambassador Agostino Giorgio Soldati and Cultural Attaché Bernard Barbey achieved a cultural coup: A major exhibition by the artist Alberto Giacometti in the garden of the Hôtel de Besenval.
-Ambassador Agostino Giorgio Soldati welcomed tout-Paris to the exhibition, including Hubert de Givenchy.
+Ambassador Soldati and his wife welcomed tout-Paris to the exhibition, including Hubert de Givenchy.
 From 1986, Hubert de Givenchy's residence in Paris was the Hôtel d'Orrouer, which is also located on the Rue de Grenelle, not far from the Hôtel de Besenval.
 Hubert de Givenchy was a passionate collector of works by Alberto Giacometti and his brother Diego Giacometti.
 Amongst others, Hubert de Givenchy owned the sculpture Femme qui marche by Alberto Giacometti, which he kept in his salon at the Hôtel d'Orrouer.

 In his later years, Alberto Giacometti's works were shown in a number of large exhibitions throughout Europe.
 The popularity was such that it was decided to show the exhibition also at the Museum of Modern Art in New York in 1965.
 Alberto Giacometti attended the exhibition personally, despite his declining health.

 The last League of Nations High Commissioner for the Free City of Danzig, Minister Carl J. Burckhardt, Envoy of the Swiss Confederation to France from 1945 to 1949, at his desk in the Salon de la tapisserie at the Hôtel de Besenval in 1945.
 He simultaneously served as the President of the ICRC.
 In 1954 he was awarded the Friedenspreis des Deutschen Buchhandels.

 The post-war years up until the 1980s were the last years of the gentlemen diplomats.
 They were a generation of mainly pre-war diplomats with privileged backgrounds who, because of their financial independence, viewed their profession as an appointment rather than a job.
 Two of the most outstanding heads of mission of this era who left their mark on the Hôtel de Besenval were Carl J. Burckhardt and Agostino Giorgio Soldati.

 The importance of the Hôtel de Besenval as a place for Franco-Swiss encounters has become apparent again and again throughout history.
-Also Gaston Palewski, Président du Conseil constitutionnel, recalled in his funeral eulogy for Ambassador Agostino Giorgio Soldati on 20 December 1966, with reference to Soldati's elegance, excellent taste, diplomatic skills and legendary hospitality, – and whom General Charles de Gaulle, Président de la République Française, once called "le grand ambassadeur et l'ami de la France":
+On 20 December 1966, Gaston Palewski, Président du Conseil constitutionnel, delivered the funeral eulogy for Ambassador Agostino Giorgio Soldati.
+He recalled, in particular, Soldati's elegance, excellent taste, diplomatic skill and legendary hospitality – qualities that led Charles de Gaulle, Président de la République Française, to call him "le grand ambassadeur et l'ami de la France":

-"The Hôtel de Besenval, the beautiful Swiss Embassy in Paris, rejuvenated and decorated with exquisite taste, had become a popular and beloved venue, reminiscent of the great diplomatic missions we once knew in Paris, those of a Lord Tyrell, a William Bullitt, a Duff Cooper, a Carl J. Burckhardt."
+"The Hôtel de Besenval, the beautiful Swiss Embassy in Paris, rejuvenated and decorated with exquisite taste, had become a popular and much-loved venue, reminiscent of the great diplomatic missions once known in Paris – those of Lord Tyrell, William Bullitt, Duff Cooper and Carl J. Burckhardt."